psztorc/Truthcoin/docs/README.md

 Actually it is necessary.
 Firstly the concern you mentioned later is mitigated by (and one of the main benefits of) Branching, where voters stay only on the branches/trees where they are interested and knowledgeable.
 More importantly, however, if we assume voting is costly (which it certainly is), then the assumption I made on page 2 that voters are lazy implies that theoretically none of them will vote, in a sort of 'tragedy of the commons'.
 Realistically, some might care enough to vote, but this would weaken the confidence in the coordination-ballot, as it takes a smaller % of votes to throw off.
 Thirdly, voters are not just contributing their point of view when they vote, they are also securing the network by validating the point of view of all other voters (via the coordination game).
 Notice that an individual's penalty for not-voting is only high when many other individuals have also not-voted.
 You can miss a vote every once in a while, and as long as everyone else is voting it won't really be a big deal for you.

+####Do strategic decisions change if one node started publishing (potentially biased) votes immediately upon noticing them?
+One could publish 10% attack-votes, and the 11th % user would be tempted to conform, leading to a cascading failure.
+Excellent question.
+Ballots are encrypted, and contain a new destination (public key), for this reason.
+Votes are cast in one period, and unsealed in a later period (during which no new votes are cast).
+Because private keys are required to decrypt, it is always impossible to prove that you've voted a certain way (and recall that you have an incentive to vote honestly yet say that you are voting dishonestly).

 ### Other